-As of December 31, 2024, SVI completed a total of \$215.0 million of acquisitions (9 locations and one records management and shredding business).
-In fiscal 2023, SVI acquired 7 locations and 2 adjacent parcels of land for \$94.6 million and announced an additional \$15.5 million of transaction that closed in 2024.
+To date, in fiscal 2025, SVI has announced a total of \$126.2 million in acquisitions.
+In fiscal 2024, SVI completed a total of \$215.0 million of acquisitions (9 locations and one records management and shredding business).
 The timing of these acquisitions affects the comparative results.